He just spent $69 million on a digital piece of art. It’s not his first Beeple.

 MetaKovan says he purchased 20 artworks by Beeple for $2.2 million in December and decided to make shares of the collection available to the public through a digital token, similar to a share in a company.
 He created 10 million tokens, called B.20, making around 25 percent of them available to the public and keeping about 50 percent for himself, according to a description of how the token would work from MetaKovan’s investment fund.

-The remainder he set aside for “friends,” “prospective partners,” and Beeple, according to the fund.
+The remainder he set aside for “friends,” “prospective partners” and Beeple, according to the fund.
 “It was important for us that the artist was taken care of beyond the sale proceeds, so Beeple gets an allocation of 2%.”

 Before becoming the third-most-valuable living artist, Beeple, whose real name is Mike Winkelmann, was best known for his irreverent and grotesque pictures of political and cultural figures like Mickey Mouse or former president Donald Trump.
 Most of his work appears on Instagram, where he has nearly 2 million followers.
 He has also helped design concert visuals for musicians including Ariana Grande and Nicki Minaj.